quicwg/multipath/draft-ietf-quic-multipath.md

 If validation succeeds, the client can continue to use the path.
-If validation fails, the client MUST NOT use the path and can remove any status assiciated to the path initation attempt.
+If validation fails, the client MUST NOT use the path and can remove any status associated to the path initation attempt.
 {{Section 9.1 of QUIC-TRANSPORT}} introduces the concept of "probing" and "non-probing" frames.
-When the  multipath extension is negoatiated, the receiption of "non-probing" packet on a new path needs to be considered as an path initiation attempt that does not impact the path status of any existing path.
+When the multipath extension is negotiated, the reception of "non-probing" packet on a new path needs to be considered as an path initiation attempt that does not impact the path status of any existing path.
 Therefore, any frame can be sent on a new path at any time